Continuing Education Activity

 This investigation is offered to all newborns who have spent over 48 hours in the neonatal intensive NICU and is also offered to those who do not pass two OAE tests.
 It involves measuring brainstem electrophysiological responses to click stimuli using electrodes placed on the scalp.
 This assesses hearing throughout the entire hearing pathway, from the external ear through to the brainstem.

 An assistant engages the child’s attention, and the tester, whilst placed behind and to the side of the child, makes sounds of different intensities.
 The child is assessed to see whether they turn to the side of the noise.

 Visual Reinforcement Audiometry

-The child is placed at a table with some toys with two speakers either side that produce sounds.
-If the child looks towards the speaker playing a sound they are delivered a visual reinforcement (such as a flashing light).
+The child is placed at a table with some toys with two speakers on either side that produce sounds.
+If the child looks towards the speaker playing a sound, they are delivered a visual reinforcement (such as a flashing light).

 Conditioned Play Audiometry

 The child is conditioned to perform a task in response to an auditory stimulus, such as placing a ball in a cup.
 Once the task is learned, the sound volume is reduced in order to determine their hearing threshold.

 Pure Tone Audiometry

 A 5 years of age, most children can undergo pure tone audiometry.
 Hearing thresholds are determined by presenting sounds of various frequencies and at various intensities until the quietest sound is reliably detected 50% of the time.
 This test requires a higher level of attention and therefore is rarely done below the age of 5 years.